wadmes/VLSI-LLM/data_collection/README.md

 ```

 ### 3. PyVerilog Analysis (Optional)
 Use PyHDI's PyVerilog to analyze all RTL designs.
 Then, generate a NetworkX graph for the dataflow of each module in an RTL design, developed based on PyVerilog. `parser` is used to parse the Verilog and to detect syntax errors. `dataflow_analyzer` is used to analyze the dataflow in the Verilog. `dataflow_graph_generator` (the one used in our paper can be found `flow/networkx_dataflow_graphgen.py`) is used to generate the module-wise dataflow graph in NetworkX format.
-A analysis summary -- a tuple `(syntax_success, syntax_fail, dataflow_success, dataflow_fail)` where `syntax_success` and `syntax_fail` are lists of indices, `dataflow_success` and `dataflow_fail` are lists of `(index, module_name)` pairs -- will be saved at `data_dir/synthesis/synthesis_result.pkl`.
+An analysis summary -- a tuple `(syntax_success, syntax_fail, dataflow_success, dataflow_fail)` where `syntax_success` and `syntax_fail` are lists of indices, `dataflow_success` and `dataflow_fail` are lists of `(index, module_name)` pairs -- will be saved at `data_dir/pyverilog/pyverilog_analysis.pkl`.
 (The `parser` and `dataflow_analyzer` we used are PyVerilog's original examples.)

 ```
 python flow/pyverilog.py \